ttass01/geosoft2-2014-fundamentals/code-review.md

   * http://eugenedvorkin.com/agile-code-review-guidelines/
 1. Publish your checklist somewhere accessible online (etherpad, GitHub page, personal website, ...)
 1. Try building / installing the code without looking at any documentation (this of course only makes sense if you are familiar with the programming language).
 Document how far you got.
-1. Look at the documentation and try to install the software (take at maximum 30 minutes to do this, the code review is more important than installation testing).
+1. Look at the documentation and try to install and run the software (take at maximum 1 hour to do this, the code review is more important than installation testing).
 Document how far you got.
 1. Import the code into a development environment.
 Document how far you got.
 1. Take a look at the source code
   1. Try to get an overall feel for the architecture.
 Document what you understand and what not.
   1. Work through your self-created check list.
+  1. If applicable, run automated code analysis tools.
 1. Compile the code review report in form of a reply to the respective "Code review" issue(s). @mention the lecturers to notify about the review submission.

 ## After the review